 Ant Financial has also used its AI expertise to improve wealth management services and make them both more accessible and more customizable for users.
 In June 2018, Ant opened up its AI services for any Chinese asset managers to modernize their services.
 Ant’s AI-powered accounts on its Ant Fortune platform give fund managers new insights into their customers.
 In August 2018, Ant debuted 14 new target date retirement funds on Ant Fortune, in an effort to encourage personal savings for retirement in addition to China's pension system.

 In 2016, Ant Financial pulled in a $4.5 billion round of funding and acquired face-scanning verification software EyeVerify.
-The company has 450 million users and processes 58% of all online payments in China.
 While competitor Tencent has usurped marketshare through the growth of WeChat Pay, Ant Financial remains ahead, due in part to its expansion into new financial products and regions, as well as partnerships with ride-hailing platform Didi Chuxing and food-delivery service Ele.me.